vuestorefront/vue-storefront/doc/components/Working with core components.md

-# Vue Storefront core components and theme components
+# Vue Storefront component types
 In Vue Storefront there are two types of components:

 * <strong>Core components</strong> (`src/components`) - In core components we implemented all basic business logic for ecommerce shop so you don't need to write it from scratch by yourself.
 All you need to do is inherit from them in theme components where all you need to do is styling and creating te HTML markup.
 Every core component provides an interface to interact with once included which can be extended or overwritten in your theme if you need it.
 Core component's should be injected to themes as mixins.
 Core components provides only businness logic.
 HTML markup and styling is done in themes.